Quantum computational chemistry: Illustrative examples

-The first quantised molecular Hamiltonian for H$_2$ is given by Eq.~\eqref{ElectronicStructureH}, with two electrons.
-To convert this Hamiltonian into the second quantised representation, as given by Eq.~\eqref{FH}, we need to select a basis set.
+we need to select a basis set, $\phi_p(\mathbf{x})$.
 As discussed in Sec.~\ref{Subsec:basis}, this is a discrete set of functions which are used to approximate the spin-orbitals of the molecule.
-By considering a larger number of orbitals, we are able to recover a larger proportion of the correlation energy in a molecule, resulting in a more accurate estimate of the ground state energy.
+By considering a larger number of orbitals (and the Slater determinants that they can generate), we are able to recover a larger proportion of the correlation energy in a molecule, resulting in a more accurate estimate of the true ground state energy.
 Fig.~\ref{h2energies} shows the H$_2$ ground state dissociation curves in the STO-3G, 6-31G and cc-PVDZ bases.
-We can see that the differences in energy between the three minima are considerably larger than chemical accuracy.
+We can see that the differences in energy between the three minima are considerably larger than chemical accuracy ($1.6$~mHartree).
 This highlights that working in a suitably large basis set is crucial for obtaining accurate results.